cwyant314159/embedded-system-kata/04_morse_c_str/exercise.md

 ## Exercise

 Refactor the morse code logic into a module (header and source) with an API function that can convert any C-style (`const char *`) string into morse code.
-You are free to set the maximum C string length.
+You are free to set the maximum C string length (which will dictate the maximum morse code symbols).

 After the morse code module has been refactored, write an application that will blink a message of your choosing then wait 3 seconds before transmitting again.
-To make things easier, the 3 second delay starts after the final wait time including sentence, word, and character gaps.
+To make things easier, the 3 second delay starts after the final symbol including sentence, word, and character gaps.

 ### Bonus